-Senate GOP rejects Trump’s assertion about transfer of power — with no direct criticism of the president
+GOP senators reject Trump’s assertion about transfer of power — with no direct criticism of the president

 “It’s something that I’ve talked about in speeches from my very first days when Nancy Pelosi peacefully handed the gavel over to John Boehner, it’s a hallmark of our democracy,” he told reporters.

-Sen. Susan Collins (R-Maine) acknowledged that she has no insight into how Trump thinks.
+Sen. Susan Collins (R-Maine) acknowledged she has no insight into how Trump thinks.

 “I don’t know what his thinking was, but we have always had a controlled transition between administrations.
 And I’m certain that if there’s a change in administrations, that we have the calmness as well.
 It’s fundamental to our democracy,” she said.